-Traditional conferences offer limited participant engagement, presenting a problem in fostering meaningful interactions.
+Traditional conferences offer limited participant engagement, which hinders the fostering of meaningful interactions.
 Unconferences provide a solution by enabling attendees to actively shape the agenda, leading to dynamic collaboration and enhanced learning opportunities.

-An unconference is a type of conference or gathering that operates on principles of participant-driven and collaborative learning, as opposed to the traditional top-down, structured format of a typical conference.
+An unconference is a type of conference or gathering that operates on the principles of participant-driven, collaborative learning, as opposed to the traditional top-down, structured format of a typical conference.
 In an unconference, the agenda and content of the event are largely determined by the participants themselves rather than by the organizers.

-Unconferences have an open format where the schedule or agenda begins empty, and participants are encouraged to propose topics, discussions, or sessions they want to lead or participate in.
-This participatory approach allows attendees to actively shape the content and direction of the event.
+Unconferences have an open format in which the schedule or agenda starts empty, and participants are encouraged to propose topics, discussions, or sessions they want to lead or participate in.
+This participatory approach allows attendees to shape the content and direction of the event actively.

 The atmosphere at an unconference is typically more relaxed and informal compared to traditional conferences.
 Sessions can take various forms, such as discussions, workshops, or interactive formats where participants share their expertise and experiences.
 The emphasis is on self-organization, with attendees responsible for organizing and facilitating the sessions they propose.